 Epilepsy is a disorder of the brain's electrical system.
 Abnormal electrical impulses cause brief changes in movement, behavior, sensation, or awareness.
 These interruptions, known as seizures, may last from a few seconds to a few minutes.
-People who have had two or more seizures are considered to have epilepsy.
+People who have had two or more unprovoked seizures are considered to have epilepsy.

 Epilepsy is best known for causing convulsions.
 But seizures can trigger a wide range of symptoms, from staring to falling to fumbling with clothes.
 Doctors divide seizures into several types depending on how the brain is affected.
 Each type has a distinct set of symptoms.

 Absence seizures are often described as staring spells.
 The person stops what he or she is doing and stares vacantly for a few seconds, then continues as if nothing happened.
 This type of seizure is more common in children and usually starts between the ages of 4 and 12.
-Some children experience up to 100 absence seizures in a day.
+Some children experience up to 100 absence seizures a day.

 Generalized Tonic Clonic Seizures

 Generalized tonic clonic seizures (formerly known as grand mal seizures) are the most easily recognized.
 They usually begin with a stiffening of the arms and legs, following by jerking motions.
 The convulsions last up to 3 minutes, after which the person may be tired and confused.
 This type of seizure involves abnormal electrical activity involving both sides of the brain.